Lily C.A.T.: Plot

 In the 23rd century, companies are now surveying distant planets for mining rights.
 The Syncam Corporation is investigating a relatively new planet and has hired deep-space cruiser Saldes to shuttle company surveyors to investigate.
 The employees consist of Jiro Takagi of the Japanese division, Dick Berry of the Australian division, the president's daughter Nancy, Farrah Van Dorothy, Morgan W. Scott, Jimmy, and Dr. Harris Mead, while the crew consists of Captain Mike Hamilton, his subordinates Dular, Walt, and Carolyn, and mechanics Guy and Watts.
 In addition, Nancy has brought her cat, Lily, on board.
 The ship allows its passengers to go into hypersleep for 20 years and only biologically age one month.

 During the voyage, the ship's computer detects debris flying through space and collects a sample, which causes the extraterrestrial matter to become loose in the ship while the crew and the surveyors are in cryogenic sleep.
 Upon awakening, the crew learns that two of the surveyors are impostors, but a bigger problem emerges when Morgan is found dead from a mysterious infection.
 Dr. Mead, Lily, Guy, and Watts also perish from what appears to be a bacterial infection, which dissolves the bodies of its victims, but leaves their clothes intact.
 During this, Berry attempts to discover who the impostors are by checking their backgrounds.

 The bacteria quickly evolves into a hostile life-form capable of mimicking the form of its human victims and kills Dorothy in the sickbay.
 The computer controls are also overrun by an unknown entity, which results in the deaths of Dular and Walt.
-Back in sickbay, Jiro and Berry are revealed to be the impostors when Jiro gives an explanation for the bacteria; Jiro is a medical student who murdered three drug dealers who he held responsible for his sister's death from an overdose and Berry is a detective determined to bring him in.
+Back in sickbay, Jiro and Berry are revealed to be the impostors when Jiro gives an explanation for the bacteria.
+Jiro is a medical student who murdered three drug dealers who he held responsible for his sister's death from an overdose and Berry is a detective determined to bring him in.
 Berry handcuffs Jiro, though Hamilton warns Berry that because decades have passed since the murders, no one else is interested in Jiro being brought to justice.

-Hamilton reveals because of decades spent in cryo suspension while on deep space missions, he is two hundred and forty years old.
-Carolyn is a hundred and forty-one.
-While rest of his crew were between one hundred and fifty to two hundred.
+Hamilton reveals that because of decades spent in cryo suspension while on deep space missions, he is two hundred and forty years old.
+Carolyn is a hundred and forty-one; the rest of his crew were between one hundred and fifty to two hundred.
 Through his own tragic past, he explains that after completing a mission, he would return home to find family and friends had either aged or died.
-His own son who he had met after last seeing him as a baby was now an adult older than him.
-Hamilton then found he could not adjust to the new trends and culture of the period he was living in, and was treated as an inconvenience; an ‘old fossil’ as he puts it.
-And so the only escape was back in to space.
+His own son, whom he had met after last seeing him as a baby, was now an adult older than him.
+Hamilton then realized that he could not adapt to the new trends and culture of the period in which he lived and that he was treated as a nuisance, an 'old fossil', as he put it.
+The only escape was to return to space.